Cushla Tangaere-Manuel: Political career

 In the lead-up to the Tangaere-Manuel was selected as Labour's candidate for the Ikaroa-Rāwhiti seat after Meka Whaitiri left Labour and waka jumped to Te Pāti Māori earlier that year.
 She ran as an electorate candidate only and was not on the party list.
 Tangaere-Manuel won the seat by a margin of 2,874 votes, and was one of just two new MPs elected in Labour's defeat in 2023 along with Reuben Davidson.

 Following the formation of the National-led coalition government in late November 2023, Tangaere-Manuel became spokesperson for tourism and hospitality, forestry, and cyclone recovery in the Shadow Cabinet of Chris Hipkins.

 Following a shadow cabinet reshuffle in early March 2025, Tangaere-Manuel joined Hipkins' economic team.
 She retained the forestry portfolio and gained the Māori economy and sports and recreation portfolios.
 She lost the tourism and hospitality, and cyclone recovery portfolios.
 On 11 March 2025, Tangaere-Manuel was appointed assistant whip of the Labour Party.

+In mid-March 2026, Tangaere-Manuel gained the emergency management and Natural Hazards Commission portfolios while retaining her forestry, Māori economy and sports and recreation portfolios.